ReDI-School/intro-java/exercises/strings.md

 ### endsWith(String suffix)

-Write a method that reads two strings from the user and outputs if one word is the suffix(last part) of the other.
+Write a program that reads two strings from the user and outputs if one word is the suffix (last part) of the other.

 ```text
 Input: